top of page

-Currently, I offer in-person therapy for couples and individuals at my office in Bloomfield, New Jersey.
-I also provide virtual therapy for clients across New Jersey, Florida, and Massachusetts.
+Currently, I offer in-person therapy for couples and individuals at my office in Montclair, New Jersey.
+I also provide virtual therapy for clients across New Jersey, Connecticut, and Massachusetts.
 If we’re meeting virtually, you will receive a reminder with your unique Zoom link the day before your appointment.

 My fee for couples therapy is $200 per 50-minute session or $300 per 80-minute session.
 Individual therapy is $175 per 50-minute session.